Sutter Rock Capital Corp. – Consenus Indicates Potential 84.1% Upside

-Sutter Rock Capital Corp. with ticker code (SSSS) now have 3 analysts in total covering the stock.
-The consensus rating is ‘Strong_Buy’.
-The target price ranges between 12.25 and 10 calculating the average target price we see 11.25.
-With the stocks previous close at 6.11 this is indicating there is a potential upside of 84.1%.
-The 50 day MA is 5.45 and the 200 day moving average is 6.31.
-The company has a market cap of $106m.
+Sutter Rock Capital Corp. with ticker code (SSSS) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
+The range between the high target price and low target price is between 12.25 and 10 with a mean TP of 11.25.
+Given that the stocks previous close was at 6.11 this would indicate that there is a potential upside of 84.1%.
+The 50 day MA is 5.47 and the 200 day moving average is 6.32.
+The company has a market cap of $107m.
 You can visit the company’s website by visiting: http://www.gsvcap.com

 Sutter Rock Capital Corp. is specializing in growth capital, B round and beyond, emerging growth, and pre-IPO investments in late stage venture-backed private companies.
 It makes direct (primary rounds) investments in companies and also makes secondary direct investments.
 The fund operates as a Business development Company.
 The fund may also invest in select publicly-traded equity securities of companies that otherwise meet its investment criteria.
 It seeks to invest in the technology subsectors of social/mobile marketplaces, sustainability, cloud computing and big data, social media, mobile computing and applications, software as a service, Internet commerce, green technology and education technology.
 The fund invests in the form of non-controlling equity and equity-related investments, including common stock, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company’s common equity, and convertible debt securities with a significant equity component.
 It will invest in companies based in United States.
 It generally invests in companies with a market value of over $100 million.
 Typically, the firm exits its position within 18 months of going public, or 12 months after any relevant lock-up has expired.